UniversalDependencies/docs/_grc-feat/Case.md

 shortdef: 'case'
 ---

-This document is a placeholder for the language-specific documentation for `Case`.
+The feature `Case` is used for the following PoS: ADJ, DET, NOUN, NUM, PRON, PROPN, VERB (only with participles).